mfpdev/mfp71-with-ionic2/README.md

     $ mfp cordova emulate
     ```

-  ## How to create a blank template of an MFP 7.1 Cordova App that uses Ionic2
+  ## How to create a blank template of an MFP 7.1 Cordova app that uses Ionic2
   The main challenges are:

-  - Ionic2 uses a later version of Cordova than MFP 7.1 (Cordova 3.7.0) - to deal with this you need to create Ionic2 project without Cordova and then merge it into an MFP 7.1 Cordova App.
+  - Ionic2 uses a later version of Cordova than MFP 7.1 (Cordova 3.7.0) - to deal with this you need to create Ionic2 project without Cordova and then merge it into an MFP 7.1 Cordova app.
   - Ionic2 currently works with TypeScript and MFP 7.1 is not built to call from TypeScript - to deal with this you need to add the .d.ts files into the typings folder and use `gulp` commands

   ### Guidelines: